 As much as I like having her with us, taking a dog on a camp trip can be a challenge.
 Most of our coastline in the southwest is national park, which prohibits dogs and other domestic animals because they pose a risk to native wildlife and fauna.

-The good news though, is that there are several fantastic camping spots in the southwest with great locations and facilities that do welcome dogs.
-Perhaps even better news is that there are also plenty of wineries and breweries where you can take your four-legged friend too.
+The good news though, is that there are several fantastic dog-friendly camping sites in Margaret River with great locations and facilities that do welcome our furry friends.
+Perhaps even better news is that there are also plenty of Margaret River dog-friendly wineries and breweries where you can take your four-legged friend too.

 I’ve listed these places below, but be sure to let me know if there are any others.

 One of the family – Billie Jean is always up for an adventure, especially if it includes the beach and car trips

 For a dog-friendly escape to Busselton, look no further than Beachlands Busselton.
 Here you’ll find pet-friendly caravan and camping sites.
 Beachlands also has selected dog-friendly cabins, check pricing and availability here.

-Beachlands offers a range of outstanding facilities for the whole family, including resort style pool, kids activities and playgrounds.
+Beachlands offers a range of outstanding facilities for the whole family, including a resort-style pool, kids activities and playgrounds.
 There’s a coffee lounge serving Yahava coffee and for campers, Beachlands has all the amenities for a comfortable camping experience.
 You can read a detailed review of Beachlands here.

-If you like being close to Dunsborough then the Lakes Holiday Resort and Caravan Park is a great option.
+If you like being close to Dunsborough then the Lakes Holiday Resort and Caravan Park is a great pet-friendly option.
 The campground is a 5-minute walk to the beach and a short drive to the town centre.

 The resort has powered and unpowered sites as well as self-contained cabins.
 There’s also a pool – although this not intended for your pooch, tennis courts, mini-golf and a kids playground.